janobourian/aws/aws_cloud_practitioner/README.md

     * Build an AMI - this will also create EBS snapshot
     * Laun instances from another AMI

+### EC2 Image Builder

+* Used to automate the creation of VM or Container Images
+    * Used for validate and test EC2 AMIs
+    * Can be run on a schedule
+    * Free service (only pay for the underlying resources)

+### EC2 Instance Store

+* EBS volumes are network drives with good but limited performance
+* If you need a high-performance hardware disk, use EC2 Instance Store
+* Better I/O performance
+* EC2 Instance Store lose their storage if the are stopped (ephemeral)
+* Risk of data loss if hardware fails

+### Elastic File System (EFS)

+* Managed NFS (network file system) that can be mounted on 100s of EC2
+* Works with Linux EC2 instances in multi-AZ
+* They use a EFS Mount Target
+* EFS Infrequent Access (EFS-IA)
+    * Storage class that is cost-optimized
+    * You can use a Lifecycle Policy

+### Amazon FSx Overview

+* for Lustre, WIndows File Server, NetApp ONTAP

 <div id="section5"> </div>

 ## ELB & ASG - Elastic Load Balancer and Auto Scaling Groups